rsarkar2/improvedApriori/README.md

 More details about the method can be found [here](https://www.mdpi.com/2227-7390/12/17/2705).

+### References
-Cite as: \ttt{Sarkar, R.; Sun, J. Improved Apriori Method for Safety Signal Detection Using Post-Marketing Clinical Data.
-Mathematics 2024, 12, 2705. https://doi.org/10.3390/math12172705}
+[1] Sarkar, R.; Sun, J. Improved Apriori Method for Safety Signal Detection Using Post-Marketing Clinical Data.
+Mathematics 2024, 12, 2705. https://doi.org/10.3390/math12172705